Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Fredholm regularity and the implicit function theorem

 Then we again have a natural smooth section

-whose zero set near $(j_0,u_0,0)$ can---at least in the absence of automorphisms---be identified with $\mM_{g,m}^A(\{ J_\tau \})$.
+whose zero set near $(j_0,u_0,0)$ can---at least in the absence of automorphisms---be identified with $\Mod_{g,0}^A(\{ J_s \})$.
 Thus one only has to understand the linearization of $\dbar$ at $(j_0,u_0,0)$, which is essentially the usual $D\dbar_{J_0}(j_0,u_0)$ with one extra dimension attached to the domain, raising its index to~$1$.
 If $u_0$ is regular then $D\dbar_{J_0}(j_0,u_0)$ is surjective and it follows immediately that $D\dbar(j_0,u_0,0)$ is surjective as well, so the result follows as usual from the implicit function theorem.

-A result of this kind can be stated more generally for any Fredholm regular curve with nonnegative index, and for this reason, regular curves are also often referred to as \defin{unobstructed}.
+A result of this kind can be stated more generally for any Fredholm regular curve with nonnegative index, and for any parametrized family of almost complex structures.
+For this reason, regular curves are also often referred to as \defin{unobstructed}.